 Can you rewrite the other phrases like this?
 Why do you think the poet uses the shorter phrases?

-Answer: Here are some more examples of such short phrases: stream flowing, wind blowing, children laughing, mob shouting, etc.
+Answer: Here are some more examples of such short phrases: stream flowing, wind blowing, children laughing, mob shouting, etc. They can be rewritten as follows: stream that is flowing, wind that is blowing, children who are laughing, and mob that is shouting.

 I think the poet uses the shorter phrases to give a musical rhythm to the poetic lines.